securitytxt/security-txt/draft-foudil-securitytxt.md

 ### Expires {#expires}

 This field indicates the date and time after which the data contained in the "security.txt" file is considered stale and should not be used (as per {{stale}}).
-The value of this field follows the format defined in section 3.3 of {{!RFC5322}}.
+The value of this field is formatted according to the Internet profile of {{ISO.8601}} as defined in {{!RFC3339}}.
 It is RECOMMENDED that the value of this field be less than a year into the future to avoid staleness.

 This field MUST always be present and MUST NOT appear more than once.

 ~~~~~~~~~~
-Expires: Thu, 31 Dec 2021 18:37:07 -0800
+Expires: 2021-12-31T18:37:07z
 ~~~~~~~~~~

 ### Hiring {#hiring}